Identifying Codes on Directed De Bruijn Graphs: Abstract

 \section{Abstract}

 For a directed graph $G$, a {\it $t$-identifying code} is a subset $S\subseteq V(G)$ with the property that for each vertex $v\in V(G)$ the set of vertices of $S$ reachable from $v$ by a directed path of length at most $t$ is both non-empty and unique.
 A graph is called {\it $t$-identifiable} if there exists a $t$-identifying code.
-This paper shows that the de~Bruijn graph $\B(d,n)$ is $t$-identifiable for $n \geq 2t-1$, and is not $t$-identifiable for $n \leq 2t-2$.
-This paper also proves that a $t$-identifying code for $t$-identifiable de~Bruijn graphs must contain at least $d^{n-1}(d-1)$ vertices.
-Constructions are given to show that this lower bound is achievable for $t$-identifying codes when $n \geq 2t$.
+This paper shows that the de~Bruijn graph $\B(d,n)$ is $t$-identifiable if and only if $n \geq 2t-1$.
+It is also shown that a $t$-identifying code for $t$-identifiable de~Bruijn graphs must contain at least $d^{n-1}(d-1)$ vertices, and constructions are given to show that this lower bound is achievable $n \geq 2t$.
 Further a (possibly) non-optimal construction is given when $n=2t-1$.
-Additionally, with respect to $\vec{\mathcal{B}}(d,n)$ this paper proves upper and lower bounds on the size of a minimum \textit{$t$-dominating set} (a subset with the property that every vertex is at distance at most $t$ from the subset), that the minimum size of a \textit{directed resolving set} (a subset with the property that every vertex of the graph can be distinguished by its directed distances to vertices of $S$) is $d^{n-1}(d-1)$, and that if $d>n$ the minimum size of a {\it determining set} (a subset $S$ with the property that the only automorphism that fixes $S$ pointwise is the trivial automorphism) is $\left\lceil \frac{d-1}{n}\right\rceil$.
+Additionally, with respect to $\vec{\mathcal{B}}(d,n)$ we provide upper and lower bounds on the size of a minimum \textit{$t$-dominating set} (a subset with the property that every vertex is at distance at most $t$ from the subset), that the minimum size of a \textit{directed resolving set} (a subset with the property that every vertex of the graph can be distinguished by its directed distances to vertices of $S$) is $d^{n-1}(d-1)$, and that if $d>n$ the minimum size of a {\it determining set} (a subset $S$ with the property that the only automorphism that fixes $S$ pointwise is the trivial automorphism) is $\left\lceil \frac{d-1}{n}\right\rceil$.